Gord Johns

-Gord Johns (born November 29, 1969) is a Canadian politician and businessman.
-A member of the New Democratic Party (NDP), he has served as the Member of Parliament (MP) for Courtenay—Alberni since the 2015 federal election.
-He was re-elected in 2019, 2021 and 2025.

-Johns previously served as a town councillor for Tofino, British Columbia, and founded a small business.
+Gord Johns (born November 29, 1969) is a Canadian politician and businessman who serves the member of Parliament (MP) for Courtenay—Alberni.
+A member of the New Democratic Party (NDP), Johns has represented Courtenay—Alberni since the 2015 federal election.
+He previously served as a town councillor for Tofino, British Columbia and founded a small business.

-Early life and career prior to politics
+Early life and career

 Johns was born and raised in Victoria, British Columbia.
-He graduated from Mount Douglas Secondary School, where he was valedictorian, and then earned a degree at Camosun College.
+He graduated from Mount Douglas Secondary School, where he was valedictorian.
 He has three children.

 For 13 years Johns operated a store specializing in sustainable products in Tofino.
 Over time he expanded the business with additional locations in Victoria and Whistler.
 However, the business ceased operations in 2010, due to the effects of the 2008-2009 recession.
 He also owned a small art gallery in Tofino for several years.

 Johns served one term as a municipal councillor for the District of Tofino from 2008 to 2011.
 He did not seek re-election, and subsequently joined the Tofino-Long Beach Chamber of Commerce as the executive director.
 During this time, Johns also was the project manager of West Coast Multiplex Society, advocating for the construction of a multipurpose recreation facility.